 Newly promoted Michelin starred restaurant in the Lake District serving quality dishes

 The meal started with Black pudding “bon bons” with Cumberland sauce and pickled apple which had a very good tang from the pickled apple.
 Oyster macarons with cucumber and sorrel were so well done – sweet, light and a wonderful crunch of meringue and lovely oyster aroma and taste.
 This was quality control speaking.
-Another bite of wild babbit with carrot, coriander and piccalilli had a lovely crisp and was just what a canape should be – in the mouth in one and sumptous.
+Another bite of wild rabbit with carrot, coriander and piccalilli had a lovely crisp and was just what a canape should be – in the mouth in one and sumptuous.

 Last Wolf beer bread with Winter Tarn butter was a delight and was followed by one of the nicest crab dishes I have ever had.
 The crab was fabulous, the delightful light tapioca crisp was light and complimentary, the amazing avocado ice cream was a dream to balance and it was heaven in a bite.
 This one dish was single-handedly responsible for making the whole trip worth it.
 Cauliflower with potted shrimps had spiced mead veloute and raisins.
 This had a lovely soft curry flavour running through and was hoovered up quite quickly.